 “The pursuit of happiness can lead us in the wrong direction.
 This is what today's psychologists refer to as the happiness trap.”

-Studies have shown that practising altruism can help you to feel more satisfied and help you to find happiness.
+Studies have shown that practising altruism can help you to feel more satisfied and enable you to find happiness.
 Helping you to understand what is good about your life, altruistic acts are also of benefit to their recipient.
 Simply making the decision to be kinder and more understanding in your everyday interactions is a good first step.
+Once you start practising altruism regularly, you'll soon start feeling the power of kindness.

 You might consider doing something practical, too, such as donating your blood.
-By routinely committing to random acts of kindness or trying to make a loved one happy, you'll end up feeling more empowered about how happy you feel and less reliant on what other people think about you.
+Or, by routinely committing to random acts of kindness or trying to make a loved one happy, you'll end up feeling more empowered about how happy you feel and less reliant on what other people think about you.

 The happiness trap: evolution of the human mind © YouTube/Dr. Russ Harris